avebits/EdgerouterX-CheatCheet/README.md

 # EdgerouterX-CheatSheet

-Cheatcheet for cli setup of the infamous Ubiquiti Edgerouter X (especially towards ER-X-SFP)
+Cheatcheet for cli setup of the infamous Ubiquiti Edgerouter X

 ## ToDo
 - Clean up this document